 One to four divisions participate in Battle Stations-21 at one time.
 Brother divisions go through together.
 The 900 and 800 divisions go randomly, unless there are two 900 or two 800 divisions in the group.
 Sometimes two sets of brother divisions go together; sometimes a set of brother divisions goes with the 800 and/or 900 division/s.
 Occasionally only one set of brother divisions goes through.
 The 900 division may go through alone.
 They start with the lowest-numbered divisions and move up---not including the 800/900 in that sequence.
 The 900 divisions usually go through BST early in the week since they need additional time to practice for PIR.
 BST can start on Wednesday or Thursday, a week before PIR, but will usually take place the week of PIR unless PIR is not on Friday.
 They do not go on Friday or Saturday nights because of the weekend and Captains Cup (a fun athletic competition between the divisions in that TG) on Saturday.
 Then they can resume on Sunday-Wednesday nights, depending on how large the PIR group is and how many of those nights they will need.
-(We have been seeing BST occurring on Wednesday of the week before PIR through Tuesday of the week of PIR often since the summer of 2013.)
 If your recruit reveals the dates of BST, do not post that information anywhere on the web; instead PM that info to those within your PIR group, so that others can be prepared for their calls as well.